nicofarr/eegsynth/module/ft2osc/README.md

-# Output OSC Module
+# Fieldtrip to OSC Module

-This module sends control values from Redis to Open Sound Control (OSC).
+This module streams a fieldtrip buffer to Open Sound Control (OSC).